BryanCasanelli/STL10-to-PNG/README.md

 # STL10-to-PNG
-Python script to transform the binary STL-10 dataset (http://cs.stanford.edu/~acoates/stl10/) into PNG image files.
+Python script to transform the binary STL-10 dataset (http://cs.stanford.edu/~acoates/stl10/) into image files.

 The files are decompressed in PNG format and are separated based on their label.